GabrielBueno/yap/README.md

 ## Yet Another Pong

-This is a Pong clone, written in C and using SDL2, for experimentational purposes only
+This is another Pong clone, written in C and using SDL2, for experimentational purposes only

 ## Compiling (unix)